bavovanachte/mh-guide-contributions/claw-shot-city.md

 ## Summary:

 Claw Shot City is the first stop in a series of hunting areas following the “Wild West” theme.
-It introduces a new power type: “Law”, used extensively in the areas that follow.
+It introduces a new power type: Law, used extensively in the areas that follow.

 Hunting here allows you to unlock access to [Fort Rox](https://mhwiki.hitgrab.com/wiki/index.php/Fort_Rox)